apache/druid/docs/querying/sql-metadata-tables.md

 ### SERVER_PROPERTIES table

 The `server_properties` table exposes the runtime properties configured on each Druid server.
 Each row represents a single property key-value pair associated with a specific server.
 This table supports filter and projection pushdown for efficient querying.
-If a server is unreachable, the table still returns a row for that server with the `error` column populated instead of failing the entire query.
+If a server is unreachable, the table still returns a row for that server with the `error_message` column populated instead of failing the entire query.

 |Column|Type|Notes|
 |------|-----|-----|